Split

 -

-Run /split on the parse output.
-Example config:
+Run /split on the parse output (feed in the parse job id).

 Example response: